Keep your Eyes on the Lane: Real-time Attention-guided Lane Detection: Proposed method

 \subsection{Anchor filtering for speed efficiency}

 The full set of anchors comprises a total of 2{,}782 anchors.
 This elevated number is one of the main factors limiting the model's speed.
-Since a large number of anchors will not be useful during the training (e.g., some anchors may have a starting point above the horizon line of all images in the training dataset), the set's size can be reduced.
-To choose which anchors are going to be disregarded in both training and test phases, the method measures the number of times each anchor from the training set is marked as positive (using the same criteria as in the training).
-Finally, only the top-$N_{anc}$ marked anchors are kept for further processing.
+Since a large number of anchors will not be useful during the training (\eg, some anchors may have a starting point above the horizon line of all images in the training dataset), the set's size can be reduced.
+To choose which anchors are going to be disregarded in both training and test phases, the method measures the number of times each anchor from the training set is marked as positive (same criteria as in the training).
+Finally, only the top-$N_{anc}$ marked anchors are kept for further processing (also during test).